Sensationull/countries-api/README.md

 ###  Continued development

+0. The error and loading states for the project could use more love.
+Ideally a skeleton loader and some well designed "Error here" states.
+I'm thinking something like a small waving flag animation next to the item either initiating the loading or in place of it...

 1. Pagination would be nice for the homepage.

 2. I'd really like to have the cards fade in when loading rather than pop in and page transitions when the user selects a specific country.
 (Done!
 YAY).
 Maybe I'll play around with how you transition between the pages in a more interesting way later...